 I added and built up topsoil on the slope running down from the flagstones to the platform for the new planter.
 The slope is still there, but without a sudden drop off the edge of the flagstones.

 A light rain fell at the end of the day, what the Irish call a soft rain.
+Karl defines a soft rain as one that is impervious to wool.
 I don’t mind working in a light rain but had to defer adding Turf Builder.
 Scott’s recommends allowing the weed killer 24 hours to work before watering the grass seed.
 The light rain is a foretaste of the next atmospheric river that that is on its way.

 I was rewarded at the end of the day by the sight of a white egret rising out of the pond in front of the house.
 The word may be out to the egret community that the natural beauty is stunning and the accommodations are luxurious in this very wet spring.